-Christian Horner claims new Mercedes ‘not legal’ at Bahrain testing
+Christian Horner claims new Mercedes without sidepods ‘not legal’

-Red Bull’s Christian Horner claims new Mercedes ‘not legal’ at Bahrain testing
+Red Bull’s Christian Horner claims new Mercedes without sidepods ‘not legal’ at Bahrain testing

 The Red Bull Team Principal has been left upset on day one of testing in Bahrain after their title rivals’ latest development